kwetopeta/33nano.github.io/content/Blog/Automated-Laziness.md

 The ship cover resembles the nature of the hydro mode of transportaion, automated.

+### Challenges
+- Create a shell script or tasker script that automatically erases metadata for every photo captured using phones camera
+1. The script would need to have access to the DCIM folder.
+The script would cd (change directory)
+2. The script would need to initiate an application that is specifically designed to erase metadata
+3. Here is the real challenge: Whats required?
+Overlay permission?
+Root permission?
+How do you get your script to interact with another app?
+Is it possible to have it automated in a way that doesnt require a GUI?

 <!-- Make a parallax animation with Aseprite

 Csound for game developers?